Michael-Yount/todolist/README.md

 ![todoFinal](https://user-images.githubusercontent.com/11709807/231623584-a964bfd5-df00-45ab-a023-33fdfca3beaa.png)

-# To use this app, download the code and run it on a local http-server.
+ To use this app, download the code and run it on a local http-server.

+ MIT License.